azadgupta1/Blogger/README.md

 console.log("The difference is:", difference);

-//Removed unused and problematic lines
+// Removed unused and problematic assignments
-//c = console.log
-//cons =  45;;
+// c = console.log;  //This is bad practice and unused.
+// cons =  45;; //This is an unused variable and the double semicolon is a syntax error.
-//a = d; // d is not defined
+// a = d; // d is not defined.
-//g = 23; // g is not used
+// g = 23; // g is not defined and unused

-//Functions hello and fellow are not defined.
-This will cause runtime errors.
+//Functions are not defined.
+Throwing errors is better than silently failing. try{
-//To avoid this, either define them or remove the calls.
-Removing is safer.
-//hello();
-//fello();
+    hello();
+    fello();
+} catch (error){
+    console.error("Error: Undefined function called", error);
+}